COPY FROM

 Name Value type Default value Description

-FORMAT TEXT, CSV TEXT Sets the input formatting method.
-For more information see Text formatting, CSV formatting.
+FORMAT CSV None, must be provided Sets the input formatting method.
+For more information see formatting details below.

 QUOTE Single-quoted one-byte character " Specifies the character to signal a quoted string, which may contain the DELIMITER value (without beginning new columns).
 To include the QUOTE character itself in column, wrap the column’s value in the QUOTE character and prefix all instance of the value you want to literally interpret with the ESCAPE value.
 FORMAT CSV only